This post was last updated on March 6th, 2023.

 How does Google figure out what your blog posts are about?

-If you wanted to write about a topic like “what are the different types of CRM,” you would want to include keywords related to that topic.
+For example, if you wanted to write about a topic like “what are the different types of CRM,” you would include related keywords.
 A quick search in Moz gave me a list that includes phrases like:

 - Types of CRM